 Agile processes promote sustainable development.
 The sponsors, developers, and users should be able to maintain a constant pace indefinitely.

-Even though product backlog is Product Owner’s responsibility, it makes sense to help him in at the start of an Agile app development project.
+Even though product backlog is the Product Owner’s responsibility, it makes sense to help him at the start of an Agile app development project.

 Best Practices:

-Brake down app’s functionality into separate measurable tasks.
+Breake down the app’s functionality into separate measurable tasks.

-Team members should provide high-level estimates for all features in the backlog.Product Owner may need Team Architect’s or Tech Lead’s help with assigning priority to tasks.
+There should be high-level estimates for all features in the backlog.Product Owner may need Team Architect’s or Tech Lead’s help with assigning priority to tasks.

-In app building, there is a specific path to follow: from architecture to UI and server integration.
+While building the app, there is a specific path to follow: from architecture design and backend development to UI and server integration.
 Your Agile team must always work on the app’s functionality that has the most priority.

 4. Lack of Retro